6th Massachusetts Militia Regiment: Garrison duty

 The 6th Massachusetts remained in Washington until May 5, when they were assigned to garrison a key railroad relay station about 15 miles outside of Baltimore at Elkridge.
 Their presence there helped keep open the crucial rail line from the northeastern states to Washington.

 The regiment returned to Baltimore on May 13, when Major General Benjamin F. Butler occupied the city with several Union regiments in anticipation of a Confederate attack on Baltimore which never developed.
 The 6th Massachusetts marched through the city to Federal Hill, where they set up camp for a short stay of three days.
 On May 16, the regiment returned to the Elkridge relay station.
 They served out the majority of their term at the relay station and vicinity, except for a second assignment in Baltimore from June 26 to July 1, 1861.
+On July 4, a silk American flag was presented to the regiment by group of unionist from Baltimore.
+In the canton the stars were arranged in 2 rings, inside the first ring of was the inscription: "Loyal citizens of Baltimore to the 6th regiment of Massachusetts."
+Inside the second ring was words: "Pratt street, April 19, 1861."

 The regiment's return to Boston at the close of their 90-day term was delayed slightly by special request of Major General Nathaniel P. Banks.
 In light of the recent Union defeat at the First Battle of Bull Run, in which the 6th Massachusetts did not participate, he asked the regiment voluntarily remain at Elkridge another week in the event of a Confederate advance on Washington.
 On July 29, the 6th Massachusetts received orders to break camp and boarded trains for Boston which was reached on August 1.
 The regiment was mustered out on August 2, 1861.